tynatsuhara/typewrite/README.md

 # typewrite

-I originally wrote this for the purpose of creating digital typewriter art.
-It functions as a typewriter with infinitely-big paper.
-Neat!
+a digital typewriter with infinitely-big paper. extremely useful!

 ## Usage